tianjialiu/HMS-Smoke/README.md

 * HMS smoke polygons with bad geometries and throws an error in R (i.e. drawn as lines rather than polygons, edges crossing edges) have been removed.
 * GOES-16/East became operational on December 18, 2017, GOES-17/West on February 12, 2019, and GOES-18/West on January 4, 2023 (replacing GOES-17/West).
 Note these dates when selecting the GOES RGB images.

-### HMS Quality Control
+### Quality Control
-Number of HMS polygons in each year, and how many are invalid after processing in R (up to July 28, 2024).
+Number of HMS polygons in each year, and how many are invalid after processing in R (up to August 5, 2024).
 The number of smoke polygons with gapfilled densities are also shown below.
 | Year | Total | Valid | Invalid | Gapfill |
 | :--- | :--- | :--- | :--- | :--- |
 2005 | 6296 | 6291 | 5 | 6291 |